 How much does a custom Switchback cost?

-As of this writing (late Summer 2020) the base price is $2295 USD.
+As of this writing (January 2021) the base price is $2795 USD.
 This includes all the great options mentioned throughout this site – master grade woods, premium pickups, electronics, and hardware.
 Before embarking on a custom build, you and I work together to discuss all the available options and make sure that we are on the path to the guitar of your dreams.
 Don’t worry – the consult is free, with no time limit!

 Payments – how do they work?